 The Get It Fair Framework

-The GIF (Get It Fair) Framework is a non-prescriptive set of criteria based on the sever principles of social responsibility aiming to assist organizations in contributing to sustainable development.
+The Get It Fair (GIF) Framework is a non-prescriptive set of criteria aiming to assist organizations in contributing to sustainable development.
 It encourages an organization to undertake activities that go beyond legal compliance, recognizing that compliance with law is a fundamental duty of any organization and an essential part of its social responsibility.

-The GIF Framework is applicable to all types of organizations in the private, public and non-profit sectors regardless of size, sector, activity or maturity.
+The GIF Framework is applicable to all types of organizations in the private, public and non-profit regardless of sector, size or location.

-The GIF Framework covers all the social responsibility aspects:
+The Framework covers all the social responsibility aspects:

-- 1 criterion covers the Social Responsibility Management System referring to ISO 26000 guidance
+- 1 aspect for Social Responsibility Management System referring to ISO 26000 guidance

-- 4 criteria covers the risks of adverse impacts related to each aspect of social responsibility.
+- 4 aspects for the risks of adverse impact related to each aspect of the social responsibility.

 How to use the GIF Framework